Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Comment out SecurityScopeBookmark](./img/line-350.png)

-This disables SecurityScopeBookmark extension (which you probably don't have) and let's you run and debug the appilcation without issues.
+This disables the SecurityScopeBookmark extension (which you probably don't have) and lets you run and debug the application without issues.

-Everything is redy now to build Moonshine-IDE itself.
-Make sure MoonshineDESKTOPevolved is selected in the Project View, go to Project menu and click on Buil Project (this time no Ant)
+Everything is ready now to build Moonshine-IDE itself.
+Make sure MoonshineDESKTOPevolved is selected in the Project View, go to the Project menu, and click on Buil Project (this time no Ant)

 ![Buld Project](./img/build-project.png)